DenisBuserski/Small-projects/README.md

 ### Change value of 2 integers
-How to change the replace the value of 2 integers, without using a 3th variable.
+How to replace the value of 2 integers, without using a 3th variable.

+Example:
+- Input: a = 10; b = 15
+- Output: a = 15; b = 10;

+You can check my solution [here](https://github.com/DenisBuserski/Small-Programs/blob/main/programs/Change-value-of-2-integers.txt).
 ##